zbblanton/tlc5940_servo_controller/README.md

 To download the source, go to downloads and click "tlc5940_servo_controller_v1.1.zip".

-This code is developed and tested on the PIC18F4520.
+This code is developed and tested on the PIC18F4520 with the XC8 v1.32 compiler.

 ![](http://i.imgur.com/F2dGZP9.png)